 We recommend that if an employer wishes to implement a mandatory vaccination policy, then it should have its employees go to their health care provider rather than providing the service in house.
 The employer can then request proof of vaccination without running afoul of the ADA or Title VII.

-There will likely be nuances to any particular situation, so it is best to consult with your CSH Law attorney before drafting your mandatory or voluntary vaccination policy.
+There will likely be nuances to any particular situation, so it is best to consult with your Cranfill Sumner attorney before drafting your mandatory or voluntary vaccination policy.